-That gives us plenty to enjoy on biscuits and toast, while also giving us extra to give to neighbors and family.
+That gives us plenty to enjoy on homemade biscuits and toast, while also giving us extra to give to neighbors and family.

 This recipe for peach jam no pectin is adapted from my grandma’s recipe for strawberry preserves.
 Obviously, I used peaches instead of strawberries, but otherwise, it's pretty much the same recipe.

 Looking for more easy canning recipes?
 You'll love this Instant Pot apple butter.